coderStubborn/Graph/README.md

 ## Graph
-these repository will contain all questions on graph that i have encountered at any website and feel free to contribute to any questions in it
+These repository will contain all questions on graph that i have encountered at any website and feel free to contribute to any questions in it

+**GRAPH THEORY**